 The Federal Bar Association Welcomes All Law Students!

-Law Student Associate Membership is FREE to all new applicants.
-This membership includes up to three years of associate membership while enrolled in law school as well as a free first year of membership as a professional member upon graduation.
-Apply for your free membership here.
+Law students may become associates of the FBA for FREE.
+This includes up to three years of associate status while enrolled in law school as well as a free first year of professional membership upon graduation.
+Apply for free here.

 The Federal Bar Association wants to help ensure that you have a successful career practicing law!
 The FBA has nearly 100 professional chapters across the United States tasked with building partnerships with their local law schools, and will work with affiliated law school student chapters to create opportunities that cater specifically to law students considering federal practice.